Traveling with food allergies requires planning, but with the right system, it can be safe and enjoyable.

 - Are there safe meal options or will we need to bring our own?

 If the answers feel wishy-washy or rushed, that’s a red flag.
+If a place is truly allergy-friendly, they’ll know how to answer confidently.

 If you’re staying somewhere with on-site dining, ask to connect with the chef ahead of time.